f0rg-02/documentcloud_downloader/README.md

 I went with venv over poetry or whatever so to setup the venv environment I just kept things simple and ran: `python3 -m venv venv`

-To install venv with debian based systems you just run: `sudo apt-get install python3-venv`
+To install venv with debian based systems you just run: `sudo apt install python3-venv`

 The python packages you do need to install are: